 Dr. Sufka received his Medical Degree from the University of Iowa and completed his Residency in Internal Medicine and Fellowship in Rheumatology at the University of Minnesota.
 He has been practicing rheumatology for 11 years and has a passion for helping his patients live their best lives.
 In his years of practice, Dr. Sufka has been involved in teaching rheumatology fellows at the University of Minnesota, has been involved in the in the American College of Rheumatology’s Communications & Marketing Committee, and is currently working as the social media editor for the official journals of the American College of Rheumatology (Arthritis & Rheumatology, Arthritis Care & Research, and ACR Open Rheumatology).
 Dr. Sufka was also involved as a founder of The COVID-19 Global Rheumatology Alliance.
 His current publications are listed on his Google Scholar page.

-Dr. Sufka does not manage chronic pain, chronic Lyme, long Covid, Ehlers-Danlos syndrome, hypermobility syndromes, Chronic fatigue syndrome (myalgic encephalomyelitis), non-inflammatory spine problems (degenerative arthritis of the spine, spinal stenosis, degenerative disc disease).
+Dr. Sufka does not manage chronic pain, chronic Lyme, long COVID-19, Ehlers-Danlos syndrome, hypermobility syndromes, chronic fatigue syndrome (myalgic encephalomyelitis), non-inflammatory spine problems (degenerative arthritis of the spine, spinal stenosis, degenerative disc disease).
 He is able to help establish the diagnosis of fibromyalgia but does not manage it long term.

 Board Certified, American Board of Internal Medicine – Rheumatology

 Rheumatology Fellowship, University of Minnesota